History

 In the meantime, HSL Properties continued to prosper.
 Today, the company is the largest apartment owner in Southern Arizona and the owner of numerous Tucson hotels.

-This profile, however, does not represent the sum of Humberto S. Lopez.
+This profile, however, does not represent the sum of Lopez.
 Rising from a life-changing experience as an adolescent, he is more than a business success story and family man.
 One of his many other descriptors is that of philanthropist.
-Lopez believes that philanthropy also includes giving of one’s time, energy, and expertise.
+Lopez believes that philanthropy also includes giving of one’s time, energy, and expertise, as evidenced by his founding The H.S.
+Lopez Family Foundation.

 Board of Directors